edenessame/rock-paper-scissors/README.md

 * I tested the disablebtn and enablebtn functions, when the score of either the player or computer reaches 5, the icon buttons are disabled and no longer clickable, then reset when the "replay" button is pressed.
 I tested this worked correctly in the browser and it did.

-* I tested the replayGame function and button worked, when the button was pressed it reset all the values.
+* I tested the replayGame function and button worked, when the button was pressed it reset all the values and enabled the buttons again.

 * I tested the site on Google Chrome, Firefox and Microsoft Edge using both an Asus and Hewlett Packard laptop and Google Chrome and Microsoft Edge on a Google Pixle phone and it works in different browsers.